 Fill the bed with your choice of soil and begin planting your desired plants, herbs, or vegetables.

 Congratulations!
 Now, you can enjoy your own raised and enclosed garden bed.
-This functional structure will not only enhance the aesthetics of your garden but also provide a protected space for your plants to thrive.
+This functional structure will enhance your garden’s aesthetics and provide a protected space for your plants to thrive.

 Special thanks to Clover and Thyme for sharing invaluable ideas on how to make a raised and enclosed garden bed.